Meditation as an Art of Life

 Greco-Roman philosophy constituted in fact a unique European path of enlightenment, which today has been distorted, and thereby suppressed, by what I call The Matrix Conspiracy.
 However, thanks to a few brave scholars (see literature list below), it is possible to reconstruct central aspects of it.
 Inspired by this, as well as by other original wisdom traditions, I can today present some further developed aspects of Meditation as an Art of Life.

-In a nutshell, Meditation as an Art of Life consists of five spiritual exercises:
+Meditation as an Art of Life consists of five spiritual exercises (on the philosophical counseling page, you can find a simpler description):

 1) Learning to Live